To apply for study in physics, visit the address:

 - have an official report on your TOEFL results sent (only if you are an international student)

 1. How do I apply for financial aid?

 All applicants are automatically considered for financial aid.
 All admitted PhD students will receive a full tuition waiver, a yearly stipend of at least $23,657 (as a teaching assistant or research assistant).
 All MS students will receive an 80% tuition waiver, and a stipend if available.

 2. What is the application deadline?

-November 1st for the Spring semester.
+- November 1st for domestic students

 3. What is the minimum GPA or GRE score for admission?